supabase-community/supabase-by-example/magic-link/sveltekit/README.md

-# Reset Password and Change Email flow
+# Magic Link and OTP flow

-This is a SvelteKit/Supabase project showing how to do password reset and email change.
+This is a SvelteKit/Supabase project showing how to do magic link and otp login.

 This project makes use of: